Ethics and Responsibilities of Authors

-It is the best to limit authorship to colleagues who make a true academic contribution.
+It is recommended to limit authorship to colleagues who made tangible academic contribution.

 Responsibilities of Corresponding Author

--Once manuscript has been submitted to the journal we will consider that the Corresponding Author has already get approval from the co-authors to send their paper to the journal.
+-Once manuscript has been submitted to the journal, it will be confirmed if the Corresponding Author has gotten approval from the co-authors to send their paper to the journal.

--Before accepting, the final version of the paper for publication is also necessary that Corresponding author get final approval from the co-authors for the final version of their paper.
+-Before accepting final version of the paper for publication it is also necessary that Corresponding author get final approval from the co-authors for the final version of their paper.

 Changes in authorship